gonzaloangaut/tfg_analysis/README.md

 ### Python scripts (`.py`)
 Generate lighter, intermediate data to simplify the analysis:
-- **`dat_clusters.py`**:
+- **`dat_msd.py`**:
-  Generates clustering data.
-For every file in `dat_labels`, it outputs a new file with the number of clusters and the size of the largest cluster for each step and seed.
-  Also generates `.csv` files with all cluster sizes to study the final cluster size distribution.
+  Generates msd data.
 - **`dat_ph_aspect_ratio.py`**:
   Calculates and saves the quantity of each phenotype for every step and seed.

 ### Jupyter notebooks (`.ipynb`)
 Used to visualize and analyze the processed data:
-- **`analysis_clusters.ipynb`**:
-  Studies clustering dynamics.
-First analyzes the time evolution of the number of clusters and the largest cluster size, then the final cluster size distribution for each density.
 - **`analysis_order_parameters.ipynb`**:
-  Studies polar and nematic order parameters.
+  Studies polar and nematic order parameters together with phenotype metrics.
 Plots their evolution in time and the steady-state values versus density.
-- **`analysis_phenotypes.ipynb`**:
-  Analyzes phenotype evolution over time and steady-state values versus density.
-- **`analysis_local_op.ipynb`**:
+- **`analysis_msd.ipynb`**:
-  Analyzes local order parameter.
+  Studies the msd to identify the distinct macroscopic dynamic regimes.